cloud-mikesoh-com/aws-bootstrap/README.md

 ## Packages

-Files with the `.sh` file extension within the `packages/` will get processed by the bootstrap script in no guaranteed order.
+Files with the `.sh` file extension within the `packages/` directory will get processed by the bootstrap script in no guaranteed order.
 At present, it looks like the `for` loop gets files in alphabetical order.
 But do not rely on this.